kartik468/angular-notes/interview-questions/angular-core.md

 ## 7. can we change the main.ts file to something else and how?

-Yes.
-Change it in angular.json file
+Yes. by changing the value of property main in angular.json file.

 ## 8. View child and content child